Shians/Nextflow-docs/docs/Operators.md

 ```

 ### take
+Use `take` to limit the number of items processed downstream, such as for sampling or testing.

 - **Input:** A channel emitting any type of item.
 - **Output:** A channel emitting only the first N items.
-- **Use case:** Limit the number of items processed downstream, such as for sampling or testing.

 ```groovy
 Channel.of('a', 'b', 'c', 'd')
   .take(2)